AgbajeAyomipo/tomato_disease_classifier/README.md

 The model was trained using a dataset from Kaggle:
 **[Tomato Leaf Disease Dataset](https://www.kaggle.com/datasets/cookiefinder/tomato-disease-multiple-sources)**
-It includes 11 classes of tomato diseases and healthy leaves.
+It includes 11 classes of tomato diseases including healthy leaves.

 ---